MythTVforMacOS/compileMythTV/README.md

-# Compiling MythTV via Ansible with MacPorts or Homebrew
+# Compiling MythTV via Ansible and MacPorts
-This is directory contains a packaging script for MythFrontend for MacOS and a codesigning utlity.
+This is directory contains a packaging script for MythFrontend for MacOS and a codesigning utility.
 The use of this script is documented on the mythtv wiki here: https://www.mythtv.org/wiki/Building_MythFrontend_on_Mac_OS_X

-* **compileMythtvAnsible_cmake.zsh** - A script that compiles and installs all mythtv binaries with the new cmake mechanism introduced in v34 and updated significantly in v35.
+* **compileMythtvAnsible_cmake.zsh** - A script that compiles and installs all mythtv binaries using cmake.
 The script downloads and installs any mythtv/mythplugins dependencies as specified in the mythtv ansible repo via MacPorts.
-It also clones the appropriate ansible/mythtv git repos from github, compiles mythtv and optionally mythplugins, bundles the necessary Support libraries and files into the application, and finally generates a .dmg file for distribution.
-The scripts default behavior is to build the Mythfrontend.app app bundle, but a run switch is available to install all mythtv binaries (e.g. mythfrontend, mythbackend, mythutil) as unix executables (vs. app bundles) into a user secified path.

-* **compileMythtvAnsible.zsh** - A script that compiles and installs all mythtv binaries.
-The script downloads and installs any mythtv/mythplugins dependencies as specified in the mythtv ansible repo via MacPorts.
 It also clones the appropriate ansible/mythtv/packaging git repos from github, compiles mythtv and optionally mythplugins, bundles the necessary Support libraries and files into the application, and finally generates a .dmg file for distribution.
-The scripts default behavior is to build the Mythfrontend.app app bundle, but a run switch is available to install all mythtv binaries (e.g. mythfrontend, mythbackend, mythutil) as unix executables (vs. app bundles) into a user secified path.
+The scripts default behavior is to build the Mythfrontend.app app bundle, but a run switch is available to install all mythtv binaries (e.g. mythfrontend, mythbackend, mythutil) as unix executables (vs. app bundles) into a user specified path.
-** This script will be depricated after the release of v35 **

-* **codesignAndPackage.zsh** - A script that code signs / notarizes the Mythfrontend.app app bungle, generates a dmg file, and code signs. / notarizes the dmg bundle.
-** This script will be depricated after the release of v35 **

-Before running the script, the user must have Xcode, Xcode Command Line Tools, and MacPorts or Homebrew working on their system.
+Before running the script, the user must have Xcode, Xcode Command Line Tools, and MacPorts or Hombrew working on their system.

 ## Step One: Install Xcode, and Xcode Command Line Tools and either Macports or Homebrew
 Both Xcode and Xcode Command Line Tools are available for installation via the Apple App Store.